itaifrenkel/cosmo-design/README.md

 A service could be defined as an aggregation of appliances, their wiring, ability to recover from failures, and scale policy.

-Example for a Service:
+Example for a Service aggregating appliances:
-- A tomcat service that aggregates a load balancer appliance with tomcat appliances and define the failover recovery and scale workflows.
+- A tomcat service that aggregates a load balancer appliance with tomcat appliances and defines failover recovery and scale workflows.
+- Two mysql appliances and workflows that implement master/slave mode.

 A service could also aggregate other services:
 - An aggregation of two tomcat services, one in each availability zone that compose one HA tomcat service.
-- Two mysql appliances and workflows that implement master/slave mode.

 A service could be defined by 3rd party APIs:
 - Amazon Elastic Load Balancer